rcourse/getdata-project/CodeBook.md

 * variables:
  * *subject* - number of subject from 1 to 30
  * *activity* - factor variable, one of these values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
- * averaged values for measurements of features that consists mean and standard deviation for each activity and each subject
+ * averaged values for measurements of features that consists mean and standard deviation for given activity and given subject

+## Averaged measurements features in tidy data set